-Net General Fund Revenue Expenditure on services for 2012/13 totalled £11.873m, representing an underspending of £0.294m against the final approved estimate.
-The outturn position enabled a contribution of £0.072m to General Fund Balances to be made, compared to the revised estimate of a contribution from balances of £0.221m.
-Accordingly, the closing balance on the General Fund is £4.940m.
-A balance will always need to be maintained to finance expenditure pending receipts of local taxes and other income, and to meet unexpected expenditure requirements.
-The level of balances currently held do exceed the level required and therefore the Council's current Medium Term Financial Plan assumes that balances held will reduce over the next 5 years.
+Net General Fund Revenue Expenditure on services for 2013/14 totalled £12.466m, representing an underspending of £0.488m against the final approved estimate.
+The outturn position together with movements on Financing budgets i.e. Business Rates growth/Collection Fund outturn and additional RSG redistributed by central government, enabled a contribution of £1.254m to General Fund Balances to be made, compared to the revised estimate of £0.291m.
+Accordingly, the closing balance on the General Fund is £6.194m.
+This level of balances remains above the minimum required in the Council's medium term financial plan, however a balance will always need to be maintained to finance expenditure pending receipt of local taxes and other income, and to meet unexpected expenditure requirements.
+In particular, almost £0.4m will be required to fund the Council's share of the Business Rates Collection Fund deficit, which under regulations does not impact on the General Fund until 2014/15.